 How often does it take for peace lily to outgrow its pot?

 Typically, a peace lily will outgrow its pot in three to five years.
 When planted outdoors, they will grow most actively in spring and summer.
-Indoors though, these plants can grow out of their flowerpot in a much shorter time frame.
+Indoors though, these plants can grow out of their flowerpot in a much shorter time.

 How can you grow your peace lily more quickly?

 If you feed your peace lilies with high-quality fertilizer, you’re guaranteed that they’ll fare well.
-Feed your peace lily once monthly or every 6 weeks to keep it in good condition and make it reach its full growing potential.
+Feed your peace lily once monthly or every six weeks to keep it in good condition and make it reach its full growth potential.

 How can you make peace lilies grow faster?